Gordon Ramsay Scrambled Eggs (Foolproof! 4 Min)

 2 eggs, butter, salt, pepper, sour cream, chives

-Butter: Unsalted butter is best, but I use whatever I have on hand (not margarine).
+• Butter: Unsalted butter is best, but use whatever you have on hand (not margarine).

-Add-ins: Sauté other veggies before you cook the eggs (or in a separate pan).
-Set them aside and mix them in at the end.
-Chef Ramsay likes to sauté whole large mushrooms and vine tomatoes to serve with the eggs.
-He does this in a separate pan.
-Garnish with extra chives or some freshly grated Parmesan cheese.
+• Sauté other veggies like chopped mushrooms, jalapeno or bell peppers before you cook the eggs (or in a separate pan).
+Set them aside and mix them in at the very end.

 6 cracked raw eggs and butter in skillet